 You don’t have to leave the WordPress dashboard to access your Google Analytics data with MonsterInsights.

 MonsterInsight is the best Google Analytics WordPress plugin.
-It allows you to set up universal and G4 Analytics tracking across all devices without installing codes.
+It lets you set up universal and G4 Analytics tracking across all devices without installing codes.

 - Affiliate links.